sourcegraph/handbook/content/departments/tech-ops/process/internal-security/traveling.md

 - Try another location and/or device
 - Restart your computer, try connecting again
-- If you cannot connect after a restart, please reach out to the Tech Ops team in the #it-tech-ops channel via Slack on your phone or email to techops@sourcegraph.com.
+- If you cannot connect after a restart, please reach out to the Tech Ops team in the #ask-it-tech-ops channel via Slack on your phone or email to techops@sourcegraph.com.
 Please include as much detail as you can (screenshots, error codes, where you are, how you are connecting, etc.)